sagan/simplegoproxy/README.md

 - `http://localhost:8380/test/` => `http://localhost:8380/_sgp_cors=1/https://ipinfo.io/`.
 - `http://localhost:8380/test/ip` => `http://localhost:8380/_sgp_cors=1/https://ipinfo.io/ip`.

+Notes:

-The "alias" entrypoint urls do not require explicit signing and always treated as already signed (That's say, `_sgp_sign` parameter is not required).
-However, all modification parameters must be inside the alias `<prefix>` part and can not exist in the URL query variable.
+- The "alias" entrypoint urls do not require explicit signing and always treated as already signed (That's say, `_sgp_sign` parameter is not required).
+- In an "alias" url, all modification parameters must be inside the alias `<prefix>` part and can not exist in the URL query variable.
+The below parameters are exceptions: `_sgp_salt`, they can still exist in query variables of an "alias" url.

 ## Security features